 Connecting a trap to a vertical drain with a wye fitting and a 45-degree elbow seems like a good idea.
 But it’s not.
 As water drains down the steep slope at the wye, it can create a siphon effect such that water will be sucked out of the trap.
 And the empty trap will allow sewer gas to flow into your home.
 Check out the right way on the next page.

 Note: Joining ABS (black) pipe to PVC (white) may look like a blunder, but it’s actually allowed by many local codes—as long as you use “universal” cement to glue them together.
-For more info on this, check out our story on joining dissimilar pipes.

 The Right Way